mlopes/marco-lopes.com/articles/_posts/2017/2017-09-20-Learning-Scala.md

 This article describes a list of resources I've used to find my way into Scala development.
 For context of how relevant these resources might be to you, let me first give a quick description of my technical background.

 ## A Little Background
 I've been a developer for a very long time, and I have quite a lot of experience.
-I've done some Perl, years ago where I got familiarised with mapping, filtering and reducing, but, even though I've been interested in functional programming for a long time, I've never really had the time or will to really dive into it until a couple of years ago.
+I've done some Perl, years ago where I got familiarised with mapping, filtering and reducing, but, even though I've been interested in functional programming for a long time, I've never really had the time or will to really dive into it until a few years ago.

 This being said, lets get into the details about the resources and how they worked for me.